Last updated: October 18, 2019

 Each track you buy usually comes in varying lengths, so whether you need 30 seconds or 2 minutes, any track you like will be able to fit.
 You can also search for sound effects and ambient sounds.
 So if you need gunshots or birds tweeting, you can find those too.

-The downside of Audio Jungle is that whilst the quality is pretty good, you can still come across some real duds.
-Due to the price range, there’s a lot of electronic instruments which sound a bit naff (Think the Violin preset on your ancient Casio Keyboard… Yeah).
+The downside of Audio Jungle is that while the overall quality is pretty good, you can still come across some less-than-ideal pieces.
+There seems to be a number of substandard electronic-instrument tracks, so watch out for those.

-While the option to download music of varying lengths is helpful, there are very few tracks that come as loop sets that can be fit to any video length.
-If you want that option, we’ll have to go up a notch…
+While the option to download music of varying lengths is helpful, there are very few tracks that come as loop sets that can fit any video length.
+If you want that option, we’ll have to go up a notch.

 Premium Beat might cost a bit more than other music sites, but the quality is generally much better.
 The orchestral music sounds like it was recorded by an actual orchestra.
 In addition to varying track lengths, most of the music on here comes as sets of loops.
 These sets can be arranged to create tracks of any length.

-Okay this option is definitely not for everyone, but if you plan on making several videos for your business, a subscription to artlist.io is well worth the cost.
+This option is definitely not for everyone, but if you plan on making several videos for your business, a subscription to artlist.io is well worth the cost.
 The quality of music is phenomenal.
-As good as Premium Beat is, a lot of its music is made for a corporate environment (AKA be as a safe and sterile as possible).
-Artlist.io’s best feature is its broad array of artists, genres and themes.
+As good as Premium Beat is, a lot of its music is made for a corporate environment, whereas Artlist.io’s best feature is its broad array of artists, genres and themes.

 But best of all, you can download as many songs as you want as many times as you want and use them in any medium without buying a special licence.
 A membership with artlist.io is cheaper than buying a commercial TV licensed track on Premium Beat.